 SEO Tracking & Reporting with AgencyAnalytics

-While AgencyAnalytics is known as an all-in-one reporting platform, another one of the features that marketing agencies use it for are the built-in SEO tools.
+While AgencyAnalytics is known as an all-in-one reporting platform, another one of the features that digital marketing agencies use it for are the built-in SEO tools.
 By combining a reporting platform with the tracking capabilities of the Google Suite, this allows you to offer your clients a much more comprehensive service.

 Let’s review a few of the search engine optimization tracking tools that are built into AgencyAnalytics.